Hiring An Offshore IT Company

-Make Payments directly to Bank
+Make Payments Directly to Bank

 Prefer to make payments directly to your Web developer’s bank account instead of via PayPal or others.

-PayPal is just a money transfer service while a bank maintaining your developer’s account will require your developer to furnish invoices or proof for the legality of the payments you send.
+PayPal is just a money transfer service while a bank maintaining your developer’s account will require your developer to furnish invoices or proof of the legality of the payments you send.
 This will automatically validate your transactions legally.